 3.3.2 - Labels or Instructions: Labels or instructions are provided when content requires user input.

 Ensure that all user interface elements have descriptive labels.
 PeopleTools provides the ability to add labels to user interface elements, but it does not automatically insert labels.
 You must add them manually.

 User interface elements include functional images, page controls (such as push buttons and edit boxes), grids, group boxes, and scroll areas.
 Functional images include image buttons and links and images that convey meaningful information, such as status.
-Meaningful labels are vital for blind or visually impaired users so that they can understand the meaning of an image through screen readers.
+Meaningful labels are vital for people who are blind or visually impaired so that they can understand the meaning of an image through screen readers.
 Image labels also clarify the meaning of images for sighted users, because the labels appear as mouse-over text in some browsers.
-Decorative images, such as invisible spacer files or images that do not serve a functional purpose other than to provide visual interest, should have blank labels.
+Decorative images, such as invisible spacer files or images that do not serve a functional purpose other than to provide visual interest, should have blank (empty) labels.

 Oracle recommends that you use the browser zoom utility, as opposed to the text zoom, to avoid distortion on the page.
 If the text zoom is used, the text becomes larger, but the corresponding buttons, grids, and so on, do not change, so the page becomes distorted.

 This section provides general guidelines for creating label text, but this information is not meant to be a complete discussion about text.
 You should consult other resources, as well.

 Follow these general guidelines when you create label text to assign to user interface elements: